Puerto Rico to increase teachers’ salaries by $1K a month

 Teachers would have seen an average increase of 27% compared with what they made in fiscal year 2019.
 They would receive half that increase on July 1, with the other half tied to them finishing a payroll and attendance system and providing for student attendance keeping.

 Gov. Pedro Pierluisi said he had been looking for alternatives after the board rejected his proposal to increase teachers’ salaries by $1,000 a month.
 He added that the additional money will come from federal funds, specifically the Elementary and Secondary School Emergency Relief Fund.
+He said the use of those funds is temporary and will give his administration time to identify recurrent state funds to make the salary increase permanent.